thesadru/thesadru/README.md

 # About me
 Heya, I'm ashlen, a programmer living in Czech Republic.
-I am still a high school student but I am trying my best to learn as much as I can.
+I'm still a high school student but I'm trying my best to learn as much as I can.
 I mainly use python & rust but I want to eventually use other, lower level languages.

 My goal with every project I make is to make stuff more accessible to other people, be it a fancy downloader or a wrapper around an undocumented api.
 I love reflection and will not make a project without it.

-If you want to contact me or ask me any questions, the best way is through [Discord](https://discord.com/users/454513969265115137) (ashlen#5438).
+If you want to contact me or ask me any questions, the best way is through [Discord](https://discord.com/users/454513969265115137) (`@ashleney`).
 I most likely won't take any friends so just join [my support server](https://discord.gg/sMkSKRPuCR).

 ## My hobbies
 I code both as a hobby and for sometimes work.
 I speak English, Czech, and French, but I am also interested in amateur linguistics and conlanging.